 Although negligence can occur beyond the limits and stipulations set out in the act, it still provides a very useful template for the kind of steps which you should expect your employer to take.
 Not only is this the right things to do, but it’s also a legal obligation, and an employer who fails in this duty of care deserves to find themselves on the wrong end of a compensation claim if any of their employees are injured.
 Not only will this allow the individual involved to start rebuilding their life, but it will also help to create a situation in which factory safety is seen as something desirable rather than, as is so often the case, a tiresome burden upon business.

 The ironic fact is that those factory owners who attempt to save money by cutting corners on issues of safety are, in the end, placing an economic strain upon both their own business and the UK economy as a whole.
 According to the HSE, injuries and ill health brought about by working conditions costs the UK economy a total of around £14.9bn per year.
 Although only a percentage of this will have been caused by the conditions specifically in factories, the importance of health and safety in such places was recognised as long ago as 1961, with the introduction of The Factories Act, a piece of legislation which sets out in great detail the minimum standards expected in any factory around issues such as:

-The media coverage of both health and safety issues and compensation claims might lead some people to believe that they are fairly trivial matters, but the fact that 137 people were killed at work in the period 2016-17, whilst 609,000 sustained some form of personal injury during the same period, would tend to indicate that safety conditions in many workplaces still leave much to be desired.
+The media coverage of both health and safety issues and compensation claims might lead some people to believe that they are fairly trivial matters, but the fact that 147 people were killed at work in Great Britain in the period 2018-19, whilst 581,000 sustained some form of personal injury during the same period, would tend to indicate that safety conditions in many workplaces still leave much to be desired.

 Some of this may be explained by the fact that neither employees nor employers fully appreciate the responsibilities of the latter, accepting that ‘accidents will happen’ and risk is simply part of earning a living.
 The truth of the matter is that any employer is expected to: